-There has never been a time that Red River College was more important to the economic development needs of Manitoba than it is today.
-The economic climate has changed.
-The combined effects of economic growth and demographic change mean that the demand for applied education continues to grow.
-These forces of change mean that Red River College is challenged to provide current programming while finding new and innovative ways to anticipate and serve the needs of a dynamic population.
+There has never been a time that Red River College was more important to the development of Manitoba than it is today.
+While worldwide, there is an uncertain economic climate; to-date within Manitoba the province is still enjoying growth.
+The combined effects of economic forces and demographic change mean that the demand for applied education continues to grow.
+These pressures mean that Red River College is challenged to provide current programming while finding new and innovative ways to anticipate and serve the needs of a dynamic population.